k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-2/2.lesson-3/index.md

 ---
 kind: lesson

-title: Ingest and verify BoB and SBOM
+title: Customer - Ingest and verify BoB
 description: |
   Pull artefact from OCI, verify the signature and discuss the difference to SBOMs